 The Company initially recognises financial liabilities on the date that they are originated.
 All other financial liabilities are recognised initially on the trade date on which the Company becomes a party to the contractual provisions of the instrument.
 The Company derecognises a financial liability when its contractual obligations are discharged, cancelled or expire.
 The Company classifies non-derivative financial liabilities into the other financial liabilities category.
 Such financial liabilities are recognised initially at fair value.
-Subsequent to initial recognition, these financial liabilities comprise loans and borrowings, bank overdrafts, and trade and other payables.
+Subsequent to initial recognition, these financial liabilities are measured at amortised cost using the effective interest method.
+Other financial liabilities comprise loans and borrowings, bank overdrafts, and trade and other payables.